Online therapy for performance anxiety

 We offer Cognitive Behavioural Therapy (CBT) for performance anxiety, as there is evidence to suggest it can be of support in terms of reducing symptoms and improving both daily functioning and quality of life.

 CBT is an evidence based, goal-oriented and collaborative psychological therapy approach that focuses on understanding the past and present connections between thoughts, feelings, and behaviours (termed the ‘formulation’).
-It also offers powerful tools, strategies, and techniques to identify, challenge and reframe unhelpful thought patterns and associated feelings and behaviours, helping to significantly improve mental health and quality of life.
+It offers powerful tools, strategies, and techniques to help you identify, challenge and reframe unhelpful thought patterns and associated feelings and behaviours.
+CBT can help significantly improve your mental health and quality of life.

 You must be aged 18 years or above to access our therapy services.